hugolara2/social-api/README.md

 $ cd social-api
 # install the project's dependencies
 $ npm install
 # watches your files and uses livereload by default run `npm start` for a dev server.
-Navigate to `http://localhost:3000/` using postman or any applicacion that allows the use of an api.
+# Navigate to `http://localhost:3000/` using postman or any applicacion that allows the use of an api.
 # it is recommended the use of nodemon
-#Use the next command to install nodemon
+# Use the next command to install nodemon
-$npm i -g nodemon
+$ npm i -g nodemon
 $ npm start